OscarDS/pymemdyn/README.md

     You should obtain the following help output:

-        usage: pymemdyn [-h] [-b OWN_DIR] [-r TEMPLATES_DIR] -p PDB [-l LIGAND] [--alo ALOSTERIC] [--waters WATERS] [--ions IONS] [--cho CHO] [-q QUEUE] [--debug]
+        usage: pymemdyn [-h] [-v] [-b OWN_DIR] [-r REPO_DIR] -p PDB [-l LIGAND] [-a ALOSTERIC] [-w WATERS] [-i IONS] [-c CHO] [-q QUEUE] [-d]

          == Setup Molecular Dynamics for Membrane Proteins given a PDB. ==

         optional arguments:
-          -h, --help       show this help message and exit -b OWN_DIR       Working dir if different from actual dir -r TEMPLATES_DIR      Path to templates of fixed files.
+          -h, --help            show this help message and exit -v, --version         show program's version number and exit -b OWN_DIR            Working dir if different from actual dir -r REPO_DIR           Path to templates of fixed files.
 If not provided, take the value from settings.TEMPLATES_DIR.
-          -p PDB           Name of the pdb to insert into MD (mandatory) -l LIGAND        Name of the ligand, without extension.
+          -p PDB                Name of the pdb to insert into membrane for MD (mandatory).
+Use the pdb extension. (e.g. -p myprot.pdb)
+          -l LIGAND, --lig LIGAND
+                                Name of the ligand, without extension.
 Three files must be present along with the molecule pdb: the ligand, its itp and its force field.
+          -a ALOSTERIC, --alo ALOSTERIC
-          --alo ALOSTERIC  Name of the alosteric interaction, without extension.
-Three files must be present along with the molecule pdb: the alosteric, its itp and its force field.
+                                Name of the alosteric interaction, without extension.
+                                Three files must be present along with the molecule
+                                pdb: the alosteric, its itp and its force field.
+          -w WATERS, --waters WATERS
-          --waters WATERS  Crystalized water molecules.
-File name without extension.
+                                Crystalized water molecules.
+File name without
+                                extension.
-          --ions IONS      Crystalized ions file name without extension.
+          -i IONS, --ions IONS  Crystalized ions file name without extension.
-          --cho CHO        Crystalized cholesterol molecules file name without extension.
+          -c CHO, --cho CHO     Crystalized cholesterol molecules file name without extension.
+          -q QUEUE, --queue QUEUE
-          -q QUEUE         Queueing system to use (slurm, pbs, pbs_ib and svgd supported)
+                                Queueing system to use (slurm, pbs, pbs_ib and svgd supported)
-          --debug
+          -d, --debug

 3. Updates are very easy thanks to the git versioning system.
 Once **py-MEMdyn** has been downloaded into its own *pymemdyn* folder you